-The Police, Crime, Sentencing and Courts Act will come into force on 28 June 2022.
+The Police, Crime, Sentencing and Courts Act is now in force.

 There is a significant national shortage of places for nomadic Gypsies and Travellers to legally and safely stop.
-However, on 28 June 2022, the Police Act 2022 will come into force, which means people who live on roadside camps could face time in prison, a £2500 fine or their home being taken from them.
+However, on 28 June 2022, the Police Act 2022 came into force, which means people who live on roadside camps may now face time in prison, a £2500 fine or their home being taken from them.

 This law is wide open to interpretation and it is likely to impact upon everyone who is or wishes to live nomadically - by culture, choice or necessity.